 Iasis Molecular Sciences seeks collaborations with leading researchers and top medical centers to accelerate the development and rapid translation of our first-in-class product candidates into first-in-human clinical evaluations.
-We believe these collaborations will maximize our potential to identify state of the art products in areas of wound healing, antimicrobial devices and decorative paints.
-These products are aimed at minimizing pathogen transmission in a variety of different environments, and as additives specific for minimizing fouling in marine environments.
+We believe these collaborations will maximize our potential to identify state of the art products in areas of wound healing, antimicrobial devices, performance coatings and decorative paints.
+Our products are aimed at minimizing pathogen transmission in a variety of different environments, and as additives specific for minimizing fouling in marine environments.
 Additionally, we believe our proprietary platforms can be deployed in collaboration with strategic partners to create unique products and co-develop state of the art therapies.

 Dr. Dorne Yager PhD – Virginia Commonwealth University (VCU)

 Dr. Yager has collaborated with Iasis Molecular Sciences on a variety of projects sponsored by the NIH and the D.O.D..
 Dr. Yager has been involved in the wound healing field and has acted as the Director of the VCU Plastic Surgery Research Laboratory since 1990.
 He has broad experience with design and execution of preclinical models for wound healing.
 His laboratory utilizes a variety of molecular, biochemical and histological assays to assess wound repair events with a focus on inflammation.
 Dr. Yager’s collaborations have produced several peer-reviewed publications from his various projects.

 Dr. Hassan Razvi, MD Chief of Urology, St. Joseph’s Health Care and the London Health Sciences Centre, London ON, CN.

-The Iasis Molecular Sciences collaboration with Dr. Razvi is new as of October 2016 following an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
+The collaboration with Dr. Razvi as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
 The collaborative investigator-initiated research project is directed toward the development of a next generation urinary catheter utilizing Iasis Molecular Sciences Platform No. 2 antimicrobial composite technology.
 Dr. Razvi is the author of over 130 scientific papers and 13 book chapters and is currently Professor and Chair of the Division of Urology at The University of Western Ontario and Chief of Urology at St. Joseph’s Health Care London and the London Health Sciences Centre.

 Dr. Jeremy Burton PhD.
 Assistant Professor, Division of Urology, Western University, London Ontario CN also Scientist with Lawson Health Research Institute